Simple Ways to Clean Keyboard & Mouse Wrist Rest Pads [Step-by-Step]

 As a first step, fill a small bowl with lukewarm water.
 Then add a tiny amount of dish soap and stir it up.
 Moisten a cloth with the mixture and wipe your wood wrist rest.

-If you prefer natural and green stuff, instead of dish soap you can also use a tablespoon of white vinegar.
+If you prefer natural and green stuff, instead of dish soap you can also use a tablespoon of white vinegar (vinegar is also a great choice to disinfect your gym equipment).
 That’s all.

 Keyboard and mouse wrist pads are essential accessories for many people who use their computers on a daily basis.
 Unfortunately, they get dirty pretty easily, even if you are careful.